bearmug/serverless-playground/doc/aws-lambda.md

   door open for Java-based solutions.
 * Worth to mention that Java/Kotlin GraalVM-generated artifacts are exactly the same size, 14.62 MB.
 * Node.js demonstrated great improvements and now it is blazingly (and consistently) fast.
 Actually, it is the platform with the most stable performance.
 It's median and 99%-ile numbers are barely different.
-Of ourse it is correlated with Node.js artifact size, only 297 bytes :)
+Likely it is correlated with Node.js artifact size, only 297 bytes :)